Send the link below via email or IMCopy

 Diseases: Exposure to diseases due to long-distance trade.

 Examples: Smallpox and Measles in the Roman and Han Empires.
-Bubonic plague junior hit Mediterannean in 7th cent.
+Bubonic plague junior hit Mediterranean in 7th cent.
 Black Death spread to Europe via Mongols.

 Black Death may not have been Bubonic (though that is the accepted thought).
 Killed up to 1/2 Euro population, also in China and Islamic World.
 It even undermined Mongol power.

 Not a ton of trade due to lack of domesticated animals... wait, oh don't do it...
-JARED DIAMOND STRIKES AGAIN... oh my gah.
+North/South Axis strikes again!... oh my gah.

 Tons of local and regional trade... not a ton of long-distance trade (direct opposition to long-distance trade in Afro-Eurasia).